CUBRID/cubrid-manual/en/env.rst

 #.
 The cub_broker selects a connectable CAS.
 #.
 The application and CAS are connected.

-    In Linux, BROKER_PORT, which is used as an application, is connected to CAS through the Unix domain socket.
-In Windows, since the Unix domain socket cannot be used, an application and CAS are connected through a port of which the number is the sum of the corresponding CAS ID and the APPL_SERVER_PORT value set in the cubrid_broker.conf.
-If the APPL_SERVER_PORT value has not been set, the port value connected to the first CAS is BROKER_PORT + 1.
+    In Linux, established TCP connection between the **BROKER** and the client will be passed to the **CAS**.
+Therefore, there is no need for an additional network port for the application to connect to the CAS.
+However, in **Windows**, when an application connects to a BROKER, the BROKER delivers the network port number to connect to the available CAS to the application.
+After the client closing the current connection with the BROKER, it connects to the CAS with the received network port number from the BROKER.
+If the **APPL_SERVER_PORT** parameter is not set, the network port used by the first CAS becomes BROKER_PORT + 1.

     For example, if the BROKER_PORT is 33000 and the APPL_SERVER_PORT value has not been set in Windows, the ports used between the application and CAS are as follows: